KevinKra/AWS_resources/courses/networking.md

 - Do NAT devices require an Elastic IP address?
 - Does AWS recommend NAT Gateways or NAT Instances?
 Why?
 - What is a VGW and in what situations is it used?
-- What is a netmask. what is the default subnet netmask and how many addresses does that map to?
+- What is a netmask?
+What is the default subnet netmask and how many addresses does that map to?
 - Are subnets automatically created when a custom VPC is created?
 - Can you launch instances in a VPC without it having subnets?
+- What are the two requirements for setting up a NAT gateway?

 #### What can you do with a VPC